paulie-o74/paul_thomas_pt/README.md

 <img src="docs/user-story-testing/user-story-6.jpg">
 </details>

-7. As a returning user, I want to find a phone number to call for reservation
+7. As a returning user, I want to find a social media link to connect with the business.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|